GRID OF THE FUTURE™ NGN PAPER COMPETITION

 • All top five participants will receive complimentary Grid of the Future™ Symposium registration ($500 value).

-• The winning participant will have the option to choose between registration to the 2026 CIGRE Paris Session or the 2025 CIGRE Grid of the Future™ (GOTF) Symposium.
-In either case, the winner will receive up to the $3000 travel stipend as well as the opportunity to submit for a presentation slot.
+• The winning participant will have the option to choose between registration to the 2026 CIGRE Paris Session or the 2026 CIGRE Grid of the Future™ (GOTF) Symposium.
+In either case, the winner will receive a travel stipend of up to $3000 as well as the opportunity to submit for a presentation slot at the preferred event.

 • All prizes are contingent on attendance at the events.

-• All synopses must follow the Paper Competition Guidelines and use the paper competition synopsis and paper templates.
+• All synopses must follow the Paper Competition Guidelines and use the paper competition synopsis template.

-• If a participant’s paper is selected as one of the top 5 to present at the 2024 Grid of the Future™ Symposium, they may submit it to the NGN competition ONLY.
-Do not submit for the Grid of the Future™ Symposium also.
+• If a participant’s paper is selected as one of the top 5 to present at the 2025 Grid of the Future™ Symposium, they may submit it to the NGN competition ONLY.
+They are NOT allowed to submit the paper for the Grid of the Future™ Symposium.

-Please contact NGN at jodie.lupton@powereng.com with any questions or clarifications.
+Please contact Jodie Lupton with any questions or clarifications.

 Past Competitions